 Most gardeners choose an A-frame trellis when they grow cucumbers vertically in containers.
 These sturdy frames won’t succumb to the weight of delicious ripe cucumbers when they’re heavy on the vine.
 Gardeners can then harvest cucumbers from within the frame avoiding damage to the vine overall.
 They’ll also help you save space within the container, sitting next to the pot.
-Another excellent option is a TerraTrellis Ina Wall Trellis Jr., which attaches to a nearby wall or fence, providing room for your plants to grow upward as they spread below.

 A tomato cage can act as a trellis for your vining cucumber.
 Include this in the initial planting of your cucumbers to avoid damage to roots.